sandmman/swift-enterprise-demo/README.md

 OK
 ```

-After the services are created, you can issue the `cf push` command from the project's root folder to deploy the application to Bluemix.
+After the services are created, you can issue the `cf push` command from the project's root folder to deploy the Swift-Enterprise-Demo application to Bluemix.

 ```bash
 $ cf push